 Delhi’s romance with Trams

 When the British took the city in 1803 from the Mogul emperors, Coronation Durbars were held in 1903 and 1911.
-The British initiated the the tram system on March 6, 1908 and by 1921 there were 15 km of track and 24 cars.
+The British initiated the tram system on March 6, 1908, and by 1921 there was 15 km of track and 24 cars.
 The system closed in the year 1963.

 The Canal that ran amidst Chandni Chowk market

 While the Red Fort was being constructed, the lack of drinking water perplexed the Emperor.
 The wells in the area were drying up.
 Shahjahan thereby summoned one of his trusted nobles, Ali Mardan Khan and beckoned him to find a solution to the predicament.
 Khan, well versed in the art of dredging up canals, renovated an old canal and renamed it Faiz Nahar.
 This canal ran through the entire length of Chandni Chowk, from the fort to the Fatehpuri Mosque, providing water for both drinking and irrigation.

 The canal went into disuse with the decline of the Mughal Empire.
 The English revived it in 1820, only to close it in 1910.
 During its long and eventful lifetime, it proved to be both a boon and a curse for the people.
 Well maintained, it would provide the city with pure water all the year round.
 Neglected, it would become the breeding ground for all sorts of diseases.
 Today, a wide road runs where it once stood- a symbol of changing times and priorities.

 Chandni Chowk is archaic but still caters to the ever elevating needs of the population, the place had seen ebbs & flows through the history of time but it still has its true essence and poise intact.